The Scoop on Summer Trailhead Parking Fees

 Park City – Bonanza Flats Fee Area

 Bonanza Flats includes trailheads such as Jupiter Peak, Empire Pass, and Bloods Lake, where traffic congestion has become an issue.
-In an effort to encourage carpooling and to fund a future shuttle, Park City is now charging an hourly fee.
-The shuttle called the “Purple Line” will launch later this summer.
+In an effort to encourage carpooling and to fund a shuttle, Park City is charges an hourly fee.
+The trailhead shuttle, called the “Purple Line,” is available Friday through Sunday and runs about every 20 minutes.
+Visit Park City Transportation for scedule and details.

 How to pay:

-Parking fees are $5 an hour on weekdays and $8 an hour on weekends.
+Parking fees are $5 an hour 8am–4pm on weekdays and $8 an hour 8am–4pm on weekends.
 Visitors can also pay at kiosks onsite or on their phone.

 Because Park City residents in the 84060 zip code already pay towards the bond that helped secure and preserve this area, they are exempt from the parking fee once they register their license plates with the city.